-Southerners LOVE congealed salads!
+Southerners LOVE congealed salads like this Buttermilk Congealed Salad!
 We have recipes for them which include all manner of fruits AND vegetables.
 They are a throwback to days when food was scarce and gelatin was cheap.
 Door to door salesmen carried a wide array of it and my grandmothers used to delight in purchasing a multitude of what was likely the only convenience food they could afford.

 Now some of you are wondering what a congealed salad is at this point as that seems to be a Southern term.
 A friend of my mothers confessed she had never heard it in her life until she moved to Alabama and asked Mama once, “Why don’t you just call it Jello?”.